ebarati/CohortProject_2022/Week3_Olivia/Business_Application2.md

 # Technical problem

-- Impelementation of the Shor's algorithm:
+- Impelementation of Shor's algorithm:
 Shor's algorithm (Peter Shor-1994) undoubtedly is the most well-known quantum algorithm to date.

 - ...